 Asking technical questions will help you understand the environment of your attendees and prevent any problem for the next sessions:

-For that last one, you can let people choose between multiple options.
+For that last one, you can let people select multiple options at once.

 Get ideas for your next webinar series